About me

 Playful Learning Landscapes companion mobile app

-Roles: UX researcher, qualitative data analyst, project manager.
+Roles: UX researcher, qualitative data analyst.

-Stakeholders: SAELI, Santa Ana local government, parents and members of the Santa Ana community, HCI/educators, NSF
+Stakeholders: UC Irvine, Santa Ana Early Learning Initiative (SAELI), Santa Ana local government, parents and members of the Santa Ana community, HCI/educators, NSF

-Challenges: How can we expand access to our activities for youth who cannot go to the physical instalations in a way that sustains and reflect deep community's values?
-How can we expand the proposed physical installations to provide a larger variety of activities and provide replayability?
+Challenges: Expand access to our activities for youth who cannot go to the physical instalations in a way that sustains and reflect deep community's values.
+Providing fun and replayability in physical installations and virtual app while achieving the learning goal.
+Balance stakeholder intersts and strive for equitable relationship in a situation of power differentials while building the installations.

 Youth Connections for Wellbeing